Category: Obesity

 What Is Bariatric Surgery?

 Bariatric surgery is a group of procedures that help people lose weight by changing the way their digestive system works.
-These surgeries limit how much you can eat, how much you absorb, or both.
+These surgeries alter the digestive tract to limit how much you can eat, how much you absorb, or both, which helps promote weight loss.

 At our surgical center in Birmingham, we focus on minimally invasive techniques.
 That means smaller incisions, shorter recovery times, and a smoother overall experience.